| 2026 Term 2 |

 This article from the Raising Children Network to give you some ideas for your morning routines.
 Raising Children - Morning School Routine

-All government and non-government education authorities have contributed to the development of NAPLAN materials.
+It is a collaborative effort, with all government and non-government education authorities contributing to the development of NAPLAN materials to ensure they meet national standards.

-We are very pleased with our school results and use these as just one measure of data within our assessment schedule throughout the year.
+While we are very pleased with our school results, it is important to remember that we view NAPLAN as just one measure of data within our comprehensive assessment schedule.

 We are so proud of the steps we have taken over the last few years to bring us to the point we are at now with our teaching and learning framework.